• Skip to primary navigation

 You can add extra flavor with spices or chocolate

 If you want these to be more like a sweet treat or candied orange peels, sprinkle on some sugar before dehydrating.
 Other options to consider are cinnamon, cardamom, or pumpkin pie spice.
-You can also dip these dried orange slices in melted chocolate for a decadent dessert!
+You can dip these dried orange slices in melted chocolate for a decadent dessert!

 dehydrated orange slices dipped in dark chocolate